OpenBankProject/OBP-API/README.md

 ## DOCUMENTATION

+The API documentation is best viewed using the OBP API Explorer or a third party tool that has imported the OBP Swagger definitions.
-Please refer to the [wiki](https://github.com/OpenBankProject/OBP-API/wiki) to see the API specification.
+Please refer to the [wiki](https://github.com/OpenBankProject/OBP-API/wiki) for links.

-## STATUS
+## STATUS of API Versions

-[V1.2.1] (https://github.com/OpenBankProject/OBP-API/wiki/REST-API-V1.2.1) is the current stable API.
+OBP instances support multiple versions of the API simultaniously (unless they are deactivated in config) To see the status (DRAFT, STABLE or BLEEDING-EDGE) of an API version, look at the root endpoint e.g. /obp/v2.0.0/root or /obp/v3.0.0/root

+On the 8th of June 2017, [V2.0.0](https://apisandbox.openbankproject.com/obp/v2.0.0/root) was marked as stable.

 ## LICENSE